The Minister for the Arts the Hon Don Harwin MLC has approved the Public Library Funding Strategy for 2020/21.

-The Funding Strategy was unanimously supported by stakeholders at the Library Council of NSW’s Public Libraries Consultative Committee (PLCC) meeting of 25 March 2019.
+The Funding Strategy model for 2019/20 to 2022/23 was unanimously supported by stakeholders at the Library Council of NSW’s Public Libraries Consultative Committee (PLCC) meeting of 25 March 2019.

-The Strategy was subsequently endorsed by the Library Council of New South Wales on 10 May 2019, and recommended to the Minister.
+The model was subsequently endorsed by the Library Council of New South Wales on 10 May 2019, and recommended to the Minister

-The Public Library Funding Strategy for 2019/20 is as follows:
+The 2020/21 allocations under the Public Library Funding Strategy are as follows:

 |2||Subsidy Adjustment Funding